cyclus/cyclus.github.com/source/user/analysis_usecases.rst

 Another interesting visualization of this time series data is as an animated graph representation.
-Graph nodes would represent source and receiving facilties with the connecting arcs somehow indicating the magnitude of material flow (e.g. line thickness).
+Graph nodes would represent source and receiving facilities with the connecting arcs somehow indicating the magnitude of material flow (e.g. line thickness).
 The time domain would be represented by animation.

 In some cases, the graphs of two different markets may be shown together, indicating the connectedness of these graphs through facilities that participate in both.
-Different commodities could be respresented by different colors, for example.
+Different commodities could be represented by different colors, for example.

 Such a representation could also be coordinated with the more traditional time series visualization, in which the graph serves as a